DuckStation Settings for Gran Turismo 2 (PS1 Emulator)

 With the game loaded into RAM (below) we can load everything straight away.

 Preload Image To RAM Ticked Maximum performance.
-Menus and even starting a race is almost instant on my 2017 laptop.
+Menus are instant.
+Starting a race under a second on my 2017 gaming laptop.

 Emulation